pulekies/foundation-sites/docs/pages/xy-grid.md

 @include foundation-xy-grid-classes;
 ```

-Note `foundation-xy-grid-classes` accepts arguements to enable/disable individual grid components.
-Simply set the arguement to `false` to disable output of those classes.
+Note `foundation-xy-grid-classes` accepts arguments to enable/disable individual grid components.
+Simply set the argument to `false` to disable output of those classes.
 These are:

 ```